Trezor ONE and Ledger NANO

 It's like taking dollar bills and trading them for a gold bar to stick under your floorboards.
 Very secure, but you aren't going to be able to spend any portion of it without bringing it all back up and into a wallet.
 So, if you plan on spending any portion of your savings, a hardware wallet is a better choice.

-The sensible options when you want to go the DoD/NSA/Big corporations route and store large amounts of cryptocurrency offline.
-They can go online, to enable transactions, but otherwise stay secure offline.
+A hardware wallet is sensible options when you want to go the DoD/NSA/Big corporations route and store large amounts of cryptocurrency offline.
+A hardware wallet can go online, to enable transactions, but otherwise stay secure offline.
 Difficult or impossible to hack, and safe as long as you can keep them in your possession (duh!).
 They look and feel like USB flash drives.
-Trezor and Ledger are among the most popular options out there, which is why I have decided to focus on them today.
+Trezor Wallets and the Ledger Nano are among the most popular options out there, which is why I have decided to focus on the differences between Trezor and Ledger.

-Take a quick look at the different wallet options mentioned above like Trezor vs. Ledger.
+Take a quick look at the different wallet options mentioned above like Ledger Nano vs Trezor.
 Leave out paper wallets as more of a niche/situational alternative.
 Then you are left with basically two types of cryptocurrency storage: Electronic wallets and Hardware wallets.

 Electronic wallets all share the same fatal flaw: they all reside on devices that connect to the internet on a regular, if not constant basis.
 What is common between a server holding cloud data, a home PC, and a mobile phone?
 They can all be hacked remotely.
 Firewalls can be breached, software vulnerabilities can be exploited, and your data can be accessed, viewed, and copied.